Please ensure, if you have not already done so, to report the defect subject to any claim through our online reporting tool Fixmystreet.

 The council aims to acknowledge receipt of your claim, and then make a decision on it within three months.
 Sometimes this may not be possible is your claim is particularly complicated or we have to pass it to someone else to consider.

-Please note that the time periods listed above may not currently be achieved due to significant numbers of claims being received.
+Please note that the time periods listed above may not currently being achieved due to significant numbers of claims being received.
 We are working through claims as quickly as possible, based on the date they were received.
-Your patience is appreciated during this period.

 Problems with road conditions may be caused by contractors working on our behalf, or by a utility company.
 In these cases we will refer your claim on to these organisation’s and write to inform you of their details and the reason the claim has been referred to them.